 You have 120 days to find a home after receiving your voucher.
-To help you in this process, KCHA partners with HousingSearchNW.org.
+To help you in this process, KCHA partners with HousingSearchNW.org and GoSection8.com.
 This free service lets you look for affordable housing in all parts of King County.
 AptFinder.org, Rent.com, and ForRent.com can also help you search online.

 It's important to remember that our voucher payment standards — the highest amount we will pay each month to help you with rent and utilities — are higher in areas where rents are higher.
 For example, the standard for a home with 2 bedrooms in Tukwila is $1,175 per month, compared to $1,655 per month in Woodinville and $1,925 per month in most of Bellevue.
 KCHA's subsidy calculator can help you figure out if the home you want to rent is affordable within the limits of the Section 8 program.
 It can also give you a sense of how much you would pay each month, and how much KCHA would pay, depending on where the home is located.